SolidBlock-cn/reasonable-sorting/README-en.md

 **Enable sorting**

 ON by default.
 If OFF, all the sorting works as vanilla, and following configurations will not work.

-The sorting mainly takes effect on your creative inventory and item lists in mods like Roughly Enough Item (on which this mod does not rely).
+**Sorting influence range**

+Defines in what cases the mod has influence.
+If you don't know the meaning, just remain the default value.
+Supported values:

+- Registry: All iterations of the Minecraft's registry will be affected.
+This may affect more situations, such as mods that list blocks or items.
+However, it may bring out some instabilities, such as potential registry mismatch when you join servers.
+- Inventory only: Only affect your Creative Mode inventory.
+Other situations will not be affected by the mod.

+**Sorting calculation type**

+Defines when to calculate the sorting.
+If you don't know the meaning, just remain the default value.
+Supported values:

+- Standard: Sorting of content (such as items) is calculated completely when the game starts or the config is loaded, and will be re-calculated when modifying the configs.
+This is the preferred way because it reduced unnecessary calculation in each iteration.
+(This option has no effect if your using Forge and meanwhile the value of "Sorting influence range" is "Registry".)
+- Semi real-time: The combination rules of content are calculated when the game starts, the config is loaded, or when modifying configs.
+However, the sorting result is still calculated in each iteration.
+It may cause a slight lag when you open your creative inventory.
+- Real-time: The combination rules of content and the sorting result is calculated in each iteration of registry.
+It may cause a lag when you open your creative inventory.

+**Debug mode**

+If enabled, more detailed information of the mod will be logged.
+You may enable it when you're researching this mod or find any problems.

 **Enable default item sorting rules**